 So there you are — without a plan for dinner.
 You don’t want to go the store.
 You have a pantry and a refrigerator full of food that is on the bring of spoiling, but you also don’t want to follow a recipe.
 Don’t you just want to be able to throw something together — like mom used to do?
 And support zero waste at the same time!

 BE LIKE MOM

-You don’t always think about how amazing your mom was or is in teh zero waste food department.
+You don’t always think about how amazing your mom was or is in the zero waste food department.
 Moms have a way of making the most of what they have, which means a lot of hodge-podge meals, thrown together, with love and ingenuity in the kitchen.
-The lightbulb comes on when that day comes and she visits.
+The light bulb comes on when that day comes and she visits.
 She rifles through the cupboards and fridge, and she somehow comes up with a masterpiece at the dinner table.
 Then she looks at you, like, ‘What?’

 You can get there.
 First, think about what you have on hand, especially the vegetables that need to get used soon before going south.
 You may have some sort of protein in the freezer to thaw, or something you’ve been hanging onto for a while in the fridge.
 You have spices in the cupboard.
 There’s the perfect combination.
 Where there is a will, there is a way.